jestinrodriguez/AA-Dashboard/README.md

 Consider separating Google login behavior in the following cases:

 - **Custom User Flows:** For handling new users uniquely (e.g., onboarding, collecting extra profile data, tracking, etc.).

 ---

+## ⚙️ Technical Decisions & Trade-offs

+- **ShadCN UI:** Chose this component library for its pre-built components and fast development.
+However, some components were hard to fully customize, requiring more effort to adjust them.
+- **Firebase Authentication:** Used Firebase for easy and secure user authentication.
+The trade-off was the need for extra work on error handling and validation, which I handled with **Zod**.
+- **Zod for Form Validation:** Opted for Zod due to its simplicity and compatibility with TypeScript.
+It gave better control and type safety.
+- **TailwindCSS:** Used TailwindCSS for quick styling and flexibility.
+It helped keep the styling consistent and easy to manage.
+- **React Router:** Chose React Router for navigation due to its simplicity.

+---